intmus/intas19-20/_01-introduction-to-intervals/sight-singing.md

 ---
 layout: chapter
-title: Simple Meters and Finding "Do"
+title: Sight Singing - Simple Meters and Finding "Do"
 ---

 # Preparation for Unit 2 Sight Singing